After 9 straight months of my Ironman training program, it was finally race day!

 - 10k Run

 To find a race that fit in with my schedule, I had to travel to Williamsburg, VA (about 3 hours away) to compete in the Rev3 Olympic Triathlon.
 Thankfully, I had some company with me as my Mom made the trip to support my insanity (she also drove, which was great).
 This race was meant to be a “tune-up” as my training distances have far surpassed the race distances and the main goal of this race, was simply to get accustom to racing.
+I had also hoped to see if the Ironman nutrition plan I’d been following during training, had the desired effects as I got into race day.

 I’ll take you through my day, expectations, results, and general takeaways from my first ever triathlon!